GNSS - GPS - GLONASS

 To know where things happen is really important to almost any system monitoring things on the field.
-That is specially true for Big Cat Brother, both to track static things (such as camera locations) or mobile devices.
+That is especially true for Big Cat Brother, both to track static things (such as camera locations) or mobile devices.
 Geo-localization could also be achieved by using the LoRaWAN infrastructure, there are some ways of triangulating the position using the transceiver signals.
-There are a few articles on Research Gate about this last topic.
+There are a few articles on Researchgate about this last topic.

 You will know when a tracked subject